KarlLillipuu/easy-kit/README.md

 Fanci is currently in development.
-For more info: eroxen29@gmail.com
+For more info: stupidcats99@hotmail.com
-Developed by: Karl Robert Lillipuu / eroxeN
+Developed by: stupidcats